-The PHA's notice of denial will include information about required or requested remote informal hearings.
+As applicable, the PHA's notice of denial will include information about required or requested remote informal hearings.

-When denying eligibility for admission, the PHA must provide the family a notice of VAWA rights (form HUD-5380) as well as the HUD VAWA self-certification form (form HUD-5382) in accordance with the Violence against Women Reauthorization Act of 2013, and as outlined in 16-VII.C.
+When denying eligibility for admission, the PHA must provide the family a notice of VAWA rights (form HUD-5380) as well as the HUD VAWA self-certification form (form HUD-5382) in accordance with the Violence against Women Act, and as outlined in 16-VII.C.
 The notice and self-certification form must accompany the written notification of the denial of eligibility determination.